-Broadly, my paper contributes to the large and growing literature on misallocation.
-Banerjee and Duflo (2005), Restuccia and Rogerson (2008) and Hsieh and Klenow (2009) were among the firsts to formalize the role of misallocation in output levels.
+tion.
+Banerjee and Duflo (2005), Restuccia and Rogerson (2008) and Hsieh and Klenow (2009) were among the firsts to formalize the role of misallocation in the determination of output levels.
 I contribute to this literature by analyzing one of the most significant deregulatory episodes in the 20th century, namely the fall of communism.
 This "experiment" can be thought of as the time-series version of the Hsieh and Klenow (2009) exercise, whereby the economy is moved by external forces from an institutional environment with many frictions to one with fewer frictions.
-My findings related to the decrease in output are a prominent example of output distortions associated with the stateimposed restrictions on firms' operations.
+An important way in which this experiment differs from the "typical" misallocation studies, is that the average distortion is not zero across firms, instead I show that the majority of the firms are distorted in terms of their labor choices in the same direction: they overemploy low educated workers, while underemploying high educated workers.
 Through my finding on the large role of improving allocative efficiency in the 1990s, my results relate to Bartelsman et al. (2013) focusing on the importance of allocation gains across the world.
 I also quantify the extent to which the lack of access to market-based finance impedes growth.
 Through the analysis of financial frictions as a source of misallocation, my paper relates to Buera et al. (2011), Buera and Shin (2017), Moll (2014), and Gilchrist et al. (2013).
 In addition, my paper relates to work analyzing large-scale structural reforms or responses to crises, such as Cheremukhin et al. (2016), Cole and Ohanian (2002) or Oberfield (2013).